 A third approach might work better for us: encouraging members to use their scholarly expertise as a resource in individual advocacy.
 As individuals, we can (and many of us already do) act as advocates within our departments and institutions, but we can also reach out to wider audiences, including policy makers and the media.
 This requires looking beyond our own classrooms and thinking about the broader insights of our research, but it also means thinking about the broader view as we frame our research questions.
 We might begin simply by framing questions that have potential to generate insights and evidence relevant to larger policy debates.

-The Advocacy and Outreach Committee has begun discussing what we believe ISSOTL should advocate for and how we can help members become better advocates for real improvements to higher education.
+The Advocacy Committee has begun discussing what we believe ISSOTL should advocate for and how we can help members become better advocates for real improvements to higher education.
 If you’re interested in joining those discussions, contact me or Jennifer Meta Robinson.
 Better yet, join the discussion right now by commenting on this blog.
 What do you think ISSOTL should advocate for?
 What do you need to be a strong advocate?